 \textbf{The number of placed markers.} As introduced in Section~\ref{sec:marker}, we select five markers from the SUNCG dataset that do not overlap with the target objects in the EQA v1 dataset.
 By default, we place all of them in each test environment.
 To understand the influence of the placed markers on the navigation performance, we gradually place the markers in each environment.
 Fig.~\ref{fig:num_markers} shows the navigation performance curves over the number of placed markers in the $x$-axis.
 These results indicate placing more markers improve the agent's performance for medium-($T_{-30}$) and long-distance ($T_{-50}$) questions.
 The results suggest that users can repeatably place markers more time to improve the agent's performance.
 It is less beneficial for the short-distance questions where the agent is often able to see the target at its spawn location.

 \textbf{The balancing parameter $\mathbf{\lambda}$.} In Eqn.~\eqref{eq:final}, $\lambda$ is a hyper-parameter balancing the policy learned from the training data and the new environment.
 Fig.~\ref{fig:lambda} shows the performance curves over different values of $\lambda$, in which $\lambda=0$ denotes only using the policy loss whereas $\lambda=1$ is only distilling from the pre-trained model.
 From the difference between $\lambda=0$ and $\lambda=1$, we see that the calibration help improve the pre-trained model.
-The best navigation performance is achieved at $\lambda=0.2$ which suggests our distillation can effectively balance the two losses and perform better than using the policy loss or the distillation loss alone.
+The best navigation performance is achieved at $\lambda=0.2$ which suggests our distillation can balance the two losses and perform better than using the either loss alone.